verbb/formie/docs/developers/custom-field.md

 Formie fields are Formie components, not Craft custom fields.
 Some concepts will feel familiar if you have built Craft fields before, but use Formie’s field base classes and methods rather than Craft’s `Field` class.
 Refer to the [Field](/reference/field) object documentation for the data available on a field instance.

 ::: tip
-There is also a [step-by-step custom field guide](https://verbb.io/craft-plugins/formie/user-guides/creating-your-own-custom-field-from-scratch-formie-3) that walks through building a field from scratch.
+There is also a [step-by-step guide for creating a Formie field type](/guides/fields/creating-a-formie-field-type-from-scratch) that walks through building a field from scratch.
 :::

 ## Methods